Follow the Leader isn’t a good strategy

 The reality is quite the opposite.

-The success of a business is not built upon its leaders; it’s built upon the people.
-Great leaders, whether formally or informally, act as conduits.
-They offer ideas, support, and feedback, but expect the employees to take the lead.
+The success of a business is built upon it’s people.
+Great leaders act as conduits offering ideas, support, and feedback, not a single opinion or vision.

 Are your people over eager to follow?
 Here is a test you can try.

-Ask a few employees if there has ever been something their leader (which might be you!) has ever suggested that they disagreed with.
-Once they identify something (and there should be something), ask them what they did about it.
+Ask a few employees if there has ever been something you suggested that they disagreed with.
+Once they identify something, ask them what they did about it.

 - Did they ask questions?